WillBeeDone/backend/README.md

 WillBeeDone Backend

-WillBeeDone is a backend service for a web application that manages offers (ads).
+This is a backend repository of WillBeeDOne project - service for a web application that manages offers (ads).
 It features user authentication, CRUD operations, filtering, favorites, email integration, and secure token management.

 The backend is built using Spring Boot, Spring Security, JPA/Hibernate, MySQL, and supports external services like email and DigitalOcean.